rotanen/lemma-info/syntax-explanation.md

 I do have a working parser for Lemma syntax (written in Haskell) and it is evolving into a compiler - I have written the renamer and am mostly finished with the type inference module.
 I also have a "repl" to test the parser and type checker interactively.
 I admit that I hyperfocused on syntax design because parsers are very easy for me to write.

+In this document, many syntax examples appear on one line, but that doesn't necessarily mean that newlines are disallowed in that construct.
+It just means that I don't want to go into details about where newlines are allowed and where they are not.

 ## Hello World!
 ```Lemma
 module HelloWorld